-Cyclone Amphan to hit West Bengal today, residents asked to stay home, shops shut
+Cyclone Amphan to make landfall today, heavy rain in Odisha, Bengal; Kolkata airport shut

-IMD Director General Mrutyunjay Mohapatra said since Amphan is gradually weakening, it is unlikely to have severe impact in Odisha.
+More than four lakh people have been evacuated from the coastal areas in both the states.

-The West Bengal government on Wednesday issued a red alert across several districts for cyclone Amphan, which is likely to make landfall in the evening, reported News18.
-More than three lakh people have been evacuated from the coastal areas in West Bengal.
+Cyclone Amphan, the strongest storm on record in the Bay of Bengal, is expected to make landfall on Wednesday evening.
+Heavy rain and strong winds battered coastal districts of Odisha and West Bengal.
+More than four lakh people have been evacuated from the coastal areas in both the states, according to NDTV.

-Amphan, which weakened from a super cyclone to an “extremely severe cyclonic storm” on Tuesday, brought strong winds and heavy rain in parts of Odisha and West Bengal.
-Visuals from Wednesday morning showed winds and heavy rain in Paradip in Odisha and South 24 Paraganas in West Bengal.

-Around 8.30 am on Wednesday, the super cyclone was about 120 km east-southeast of Paradip, Odisha.
+The West Bengal government issued a red alert across several districts and advised all traders in Kolkata and adjacent South Bengal districts to keep shops closed.
+Amphan, which weakened from a super cyclone to an “extremely severe cyclonic storm” on Tuesday, now lay centred about 120 km east-southeast of Paradip, Odisha.
 The landfall process will start from Wednesday afternoon, said the weather department.

+All operations at the Kolkata airport have been suspended till Thursday 5 pm, including the special flights, ANI reported.
+The Eastern Railway has also cancelled the Howrah-New Delhi AC Special Express for Wednesday and the New Delhi-Howrah AC Special Express on Thursday.

+The India Meteorological Department in Kolkata said the storm is likely to retain its intensity till Thursday morning.
 Amphan is expected to pack winds gusting up to 185 kilometres per hour when it crosses West Bengal’s Digha and Bangladesh’s Hatiya.
 Those living near the coast have been warned against stepping out.
-All shops, markets and establishments have been asked to remain shut in Kolkata and adjacent South Bengal districts, according to News18.
 Residents have been advised to remain indoors.

 West Bengal Chief Minister Mamata Banerjee said people should stay indoors from Wednesday morning until an all-clear was sounded.
 “The tail-end of a cyclone can do worst damage, so people should not come out of their homes until they get an all-clear,” she had said on Tuesday.